If you have questions about readings you would like to put on Reserve, please contact the Copyright Assistant: Adina Mulliken

 The U.S. federal copyright law governs the making of photocopies or other reproductions of copyrighted material.
 Under the "fair use" provision, anyone can make limited use of copyrighted material without seeking permission.
 There is no specific number of words, lines, or chapters that may safely be taken without permission and all "fair use" evaluations must be done on a case by case basis.
 To determine whether a particular use is fair, the law requires that the following four factors be equally considered:

 Placing materials on Reserves is at the initiative of faculty solely for the non-commercial, educational use of the students.
-All photocopies for Reserves must be made in compliance with the "fair use" provisions of Section 107 set forth below and outlined in ARL’s Code of Best Practices in Fair Use for Academic and Research Libraries and Fair Use & Copyright @ CUNY.
-Materials may also be placed on Reserves if it is in the public domain or otherwise not protected by copyright, or the faculty member has received permission from the copyright holder to place the item on Reserves.
+All copies for Reserves must be made in compliance with the "fair use" provisions of Section 107 set forth below and outlined in ARL’s Code of Best Practices in Fair Use for Academic and Research Libraries and Fair Use & Copyright @ CUNY.
+Materials may also be placed on Reserves if they are in the public domain or otherwise not protected by copyright, or the faculty member has received permission from the copyright holder to place the item on Reserves.

 If a user makes a request for or later uses a photocopy or reproduction for purposes in excess of "fair use," that user may be held liable for copyright infringement.